otrv4/otrv4/otrv4.md

   in the section "Extra symmetric key".
 Then send this type 8 TLV to your peer to indicate that you'd like to use the extra symmetric key for something.
-The value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc) After that, the contents are use-specific (which file, etc): there are no predefined uses.
+The value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc).
+After that, the contents are use-specific (which file, etc): there are no predefined uses.
   Note that the value of the key itself is not placed into the TLV; your peer will compute it on its own.